MindscapeHQ/raygun4wordpress/README.md

 This feature can be enabled via the Settings page under **Pulse - Real User Monitoring**.

-User information will be sent along if you have the unique user tracking feature enabled.
+User information will be sent along if you have the Customer Experience Monitoring feature enabled.

 ## Client-side error tracking